NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 </table>
 {{< /rawhtml >}}

-To clear a little confusion from the first table, both the [Sony XAV-AX7000](https://electronics.sony.com/audio/car-marine-audio/receiver-players/p/xavax7000) and the [Kicker 46HS10](https://www.kicker.com/hideaway-hs10)were grounded to the chassis.
+To clear a little confusion from the first table, both the [Sony XAV-AX7000](https://electronics.sony.com/audio/car-marine-audio/receiver-players/p/xavax7000) and the [Kicker 46HS10](https://www.kicker.com/hideaway-hs10) were grounded to the chassis.
 Using a ring terminal the Sony was grounded to a nut/bolt behind the center console and the Kicker to the a nut/bolt on the driveshaft tunnel.
 Also the constant power from both the head-unit and powered sub were routed through the firewall and to the positive battery terminal, more on this in a later section.

 For the the connections from the [Sony XAV-AX7000](https://electronics.sony.com/audio/car-marine-audio/receiver-players/p/xavax7000) to the Metra wiring harness that were 1:1 the [Kuject butt connectors](https://smile.amazon.com/gp/product/B073RMRCC3) were used.
 All other connections I used the [WAGO 221 LEVER-NUTS](https://www.wago.com/us/lp-221).
 The personal reason for this was to have the flexibility to add or remove cables from these "non-permanent" connections without worrying about having to cut and resolder the wires.
 This will be convenient in the event if a new electrical device gets added or removed.